inference-labs-inc/JSTprove/docs/developer-notes.md

 cargo build --release --manifest-path rust/jstprove_circuits/Cargo.toml
 ````

+These must be built manually if you are making changes to the rust side of the codebase, without the entire codebase package updating.

 Artifacts typically appear under `./target/release/`.

 > The CLI **compile** step will (re)build the runner automatically when needed.